Leeds - Everton: How to watch, start time, stream link, odds, prediction

 Team news

-Leeds waits on Raphinha’s knock and Patrick Bamford’s dead leg — it’s not as bad as it sounds — but will not have Diego Llorente, Rodrigo, Gaetano Berardi, Adam Forshaw, Ian Poveda, and Robin Koch.
+Leeds have Raphinha and Patrick Bamford fit, but are without Diego Llorente, Rodrigo, Gaetano Berardi, Adam Forshaw, Ian Poveda, and Robin Koch.
+Mateusz Klich comes into the starting lineup for Rodrigo.

+📋 One change to the Starting XI as Mateusz Klich replaces Rodrigo

-Everton won’t have Allan, Jordan Pickford, Jean Philippe-Gbamin, and Niels Nkounkou, though Fabian Delph is available again after a thigh injury.
+Everton won’t have Allan, Jordan Pickford, Jean Philippe-Gbamin, and Niels Nkounkou, though Fabian Delph is available again after a thigh injury and is on the bench against his hometown club.
+New signing Josh King is on the bench.

 Odds and ends (full odds provided by our partner, PointsBet)